 By Christine Egbert

-Poor scholarship regarding the first five books of Scripture has–over the centuries–led many believers to form “false assumptions”, assumptions that sadly have been codified into doctrine.
-One of these untruths claims that shortly following Yeshua’s ascension, Yeshua’s disciples replaced YHVH’s 7th day Sabbath with the first day of the week, Sunday.
-This heresy is based on a poor translation of Acts 20:7, which in the KJV reads: “And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them…” In this article I will prove that the correct translation is on “ONE of the Sabbaths the disciples assembled to break bread…” Why did the writer of Acts use the phrase “one of the Sabbaths”.
+Poor scholarship regarding the first five books of Scripture has–over the centuries–led many believers to form wrong assumptions that have been codified into doctrine.
+One of these assumptions claims that shortly following Yeshua’s ascension, His disciples replaced Lord YHVH’s 7th day Sabbath with the first day of the week, Sunday.
+This is based in part on an inaccurate translation of Acts 20:7, which in the KJV reads: “And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them…” In this article I will prove that the correct translation is on “ONE of the Sabbaths the disciples assembled to break bread…” Why did the writer of Acts use the phrase “one of the Sabbaths”.
 The answer is simple (and very biblical).
-They we’re counting the omer to Shavuot (Pentecost), as YHVH instructed us to do in Leviticus 23:15-16.
+They we’re counting the omer to Shavuot (Pentecost), as Lord YHVH instructed us to do in Leviticus 23:15-16.

 The LITV (Literal Version) renders the Greek words “mia ton sab’-bat-on” as: “On the first of the Sabbaths…” This is better, but still misses the mark.
 For they translated the Greek word “mia” as first, when “mia” (Strong’s G3391) in this case (as I will prove) should have been translated as “one”, as it is translated in Luke 22:59 as “one hour”, in 1st Corinthins 6:16 as “one flesh”, and in 2nd Corinthians11:24 as “forty stripes plus one.”
 To build my case, and to fully understand what the writer of Acts meant by “on ONE of the Sabbaths” we must go back and read the previous verse.